 The second level would be to develop all the pictures I captured in Fuji colours on the computer with essential adjustments, but now with much more flexibility in tools and whatnot.
 Then I'd do the culling which normally is a relatively quick task and I'd do a quick edit (powered by the best in industry Fuji colours again) on the most important bunch of photos in the lot: the group pictures and the portraits - for you and your guests to share.
 You may have a taster of a few dozen images in only a couple days which is extremely fast turnaround compared to industry standards in wedding photography.

-Finally on level 3, I'd have a do-over of the best pics in my own unique style and color grade to archive the final look: stylized colors or a bit of retouch here and there, working on the fine details to really meet my high quality standards.
+Finally on level 3, I'd have a do-over of the best pics in my own unique style and colour grade to archive the final look: stylized colours or a bit of retouch here and there, working on the fine details to really meet my high quality standards.
 Plus developing all the rest of the lot of course.
 And for this... now this last stage takes the usual time frame we agreed upon in our contract. :)